WatchdogCyberDefense/mikrotik/README.md

 ### Prerequisites

-- Download the `WatchDogBlocklist.rsc` file to your desktop.
+- Download the `WatchDogBlocklist-current.rsc` file to your desktop.
-- Rename the file to `WatchDogBlocklist-current.rsc`.
+- If needed, rename the file to `WatchDogBlocklist-current.rsc`.

 ---